iZettle/api-documentation/finance-api/api-reference.md

 ## Fetch account balance
 Returns the balance in a merchant's preliminary or liquid account at a specific time.

-After a deposit has been made from a merchant's liquid account to their bank account or PayPal Wallet for PayPal users (daily, weekly or monthly), the balance is usually zero or the minimum balance in the merchant's Zettle account.
+After a deposit has been made from a merchant's liquid account to their bank account or PayPal Wallet for PayPal users (daily, weekly or monthly), the balance is usually zero or the minimum account balance in the merchant's Zettle account.
 In other cases, you can see how much money is in the merchant's Zettle account.

 ```
 GET /organizations/{organizationUuid}/accounts/{accountTypeGroup}/balance